fredrir/wezterm-vertical-tabs/docs/configuration.md

 `vtabs.is_sidebar_pane(pane)`, `vtabs.is_private_window(window)`, `vtabs.version`.

 ## Theme

-Colors derive from the window's color scheme: the sidebar background mixes the scheme background 6% toward the foreground, hover/active rows step further, and `dim` is kept at ≥ 3:1 contrast.
-This works for light and dark schemes.
-The scheme's `tab_bar` colors are used when `use_scheme_tab_bar = true`, or with `"auto"` when they form a consistent ladder.
-Override any of:

 `bg fg dim accent active_bg active_fg hover_bg hover_fg focus_bg pinned_fg
 separator new_tab_fg close_fg close_hover_fg unseen_fg private_accent drag_bg